- Employee benefits

 - You are not claimed as a dependent on another person’s tax return, excluding your spouse.

-IRS regulations do not allow you to participate in both an HSA and a Health FSA concurrently.
-If you are participating in the Health FSA and wish to transfer HealthSavings+ (with HSA) at the start of a new plan year, the balance remaining in your Health FSA may be transferred to a Limited Purpose Flexible Spending Account (LPFSA).
+No. IRS regulations do not allow you to participate in both an HSA and a Health FSA concurrently.
+If you are participating in UC’s Health FSA and wish to transfer to HealthSavings+ (with HSA) at the start of a new plan year, the balance remaining in your Health FSA may be transferred to a Limited Purpose Flexible Spending Account (LPFSA).

 These regulations also state that an individual enrolled in the Health FSA cannot enroll in HealthSavings+ in the middle of a tax year unless the change in status event would otherwise permit the employee to cancel their Health FSA election midyear and the IRS consistency rule is met.
 Please refer to page 8 of the Health FSA Summary Plan Description (SPD) for details.